moxley/atom-ruby-test/doc/running_against_vm.md

 Start the server: `~/bin/command_server`.

-In the ruby-test settings, append `| nc VM_ADDR` to each of the test commands you use.
+In the ruby-test settings, append `| nc VM_ADDR 2000` to each of the test commands you use.
 Replace `VM_ADDR` with the IP address or hostname of the VM. `nc` (netcat) will forward the test commands to the server, which will then execute the commands.